 Prices

 The cost of a patio cover differs depending on factors like size, materials, and design complexity.
-Basic solid wood or metal patio covers can start around $1,000 to $3,000, while more elaborate designs or retractable awnings might go from $3,000 to $10,000 or more.
+Basic solid wood or metal patio covers can start at around $1,000 to $3,000, while more elaborate designs or retractable awnings might range from $3,000 to $10,000 or more.

 Gazebo

 A gazebo is a freestanding outdoor structure generally found in gardens, parks, or lawn spaces.
-It has a roof that is supported by pillars or columns and often has open sides or lattice walls.
+Its roof is supported by pillars or columns, and it often has open sides or lattice walls.
 This makes it a safe place to sit or a point of interest in the landscape.

 Gazebos are often known as Pavilions or Pergolas, depending on their size, design and functions.